 Desk console electric sewing machine.

 And what became of Mrs. Hubbard, you ask?
 Her three-room apartment (the building was built in 1927 and still stands) couldn’t fit most of what she won, so she kept only the sterling silver set and the sewing machine.
 She turned down 40 marriage proposals.
 She quit her job at Carson Pirie Scott & Co. about a year later and bought a duplex in Fort Lauderdale, Florida.
-A Florence Isabel Hubbard matching her age died in Boca Raton in October 22, 1978, age 99.
+Read about her passing in the comment section.